 Another scheme is in terms of five aspects:

 - Good qualities

-When we hear the term “Buddha-families,” that word “family” there is actually the Sanskrit word for caste (kula, Tib. rigs), and it refers to a family trait, a characteristic, a Buddha-nature factor that will allow us to become a Buddha.
-So the whole discussion of these Buddha-families is dealing with Buddha-nature, actually.
-So don’t think that it’s talking about something totally different.
+When we hear the term “Buddha-families,” that word “family” is actually one of the Sanskrit words for caste (kula, Tib. rigs), and it refers to a family trait, a characteristic, a Buddha-nature factor that will allow us to become a Buddha.
+The whole discussion of these Buddha-families is dealing with Buddha-nature, actually.
+Don’t think that it’s talking about something totally different.
 It’s talking about the same issues that we’ve been speaking about, the factors that will enable us to become a Buddha, but just from a different scheme.

-So although we could say body, speech, mind, qualities, and activity, these five traits, these Buddha-family traits, more common is to divide each of them into the five Buddha-family traits: so five divisions of body, five division of speech, of mind, etc.
+Although we could say body, speech, mind, qualities and activity as these five Buddha-family traits, more common is to divide each of them into the five Buddha-family traits, so five divisions of body, five divisions of speech, of mind, etc.

 Five Types of Deep Awareness

-Now, in terms of sutra, the main emphasis is on these five divisions of mind.
-This is the system of the five types of deep awareness (ye-shes lnga), what’s often just referred to as the five types of Buddha wisdom, but that’s a bit of a misleading term because they’re Buddha-nature factors – everybody has these.
+In terms of sutra, the main emphasis is on these five divisions of mind.
+This is the system of the five types of deep awareness (ye-shes lnga), what’s often just referred to as the five types of Buddha wisdom, but that’s a bit of a misleading term because they’re Buddha-nature factors, and everybody has these.

 - We have mirror-like deep awareness (me-long lta-bu’i ye-shes), which is to take in information.

 - Equalizing (mnyam-nyid ye-shes), which is to consider different pieces of information together, so seeing patterns, to see various individuals as “These three are women,” to put them together, this type of thing.
 Right?
 This is just to put them together, this type of awareness.